 The Law Enforcement Officers Safety Act (LEOSA), often referred to as HR 218, was enacted in 2004 and amended in 2010 and 2013.
-18 U.S. Code §§ 926B & 926C allows qualified Law Enforcement officers (LEOs) and qualified retired LEOs or those separated from service in good standing to carry a concealed firearm in any jurisdiction in the United States, regardless of state or local laws, with some exceptions.
+18 U.S. Code §§ 926B & 926C allows qualified Law Enforcement officers (LEOs) and qualified retired LEOs (RLEOs) or those separated from service in good standing to carry a concealed firearm in any jurisdiction in the United States, regardless of state or local laws, with some exceptions.
 Therefore, an individual who qualifies under LEOSA does not need a state-issued concealed carry permit in order to carry a concealed firearm in any state.

 LEOSA applies to employees of governmental agencies who:

 It is not enough to be a QLEO, see the photographic identification & firearms qualification section below.